redis/jedis/README.md

     String value = jedis.get("foo");

 For more usage examples check the tests.

 Please check the [wiki](http://github.com/xetorthio/jedis/wiki "wiki").
-There is lot of cool stuff you should know!
+There are lots of cool stuff you should know!

 And you are done!